lizihan021/hexoweb/source/_posts/marty.md

 ---
 title: DIY Marty the Robot
-tags:
-- RaspberryPi
 author: Li Zihan
 ---

 **Marty the Robot** is a robot designed and manufactured by myself.
-To be honest I made the robot for fun.
-However, the robot could be used for teaching children programing.
+Marty is 3D printed and is controlled by a Raspberry Pi and 9 servos.
+The robot could be used for programming education purpose.

 ![marty](/pic/marty/1.PNG)